This is a high-elevation loop out of Idyllwild, visiting San Jacinto Peak and Tahquitz Peak.

 Continue another 0.7 miles to the clearly signed Wellman Divide junction.
 Many search and rescue reports involve people getting confused and going the wrong way at this junction.
 Go south along the Wellman Trail rather than downhill toward the tram to the east.

-Shortly after the cienagas you'll hit another trail junction, known as Annie's Junction, named after early pioneer Annie Terwilliger Clark.
-If you want to cut your hike a little shorter, you have the option at this point of cutting back to the west on the PCT.
+Shortly after the cienegas you'll hit another trail junction, known as Annie's Junction, named after early pioneer Annie Terwilliger Clark.
+If you want to cut your run a little shorter, you have the option at this point of cutting back to the west on the PCT.
 Assuming you're not doing that, keep going south.
 The next section of trail offers extremely scenic views of Fern Valley, Tahquitz Peak and Lily Rock.
 Go the 5-way Saddle Junction at the top of the popular Devil's Slide trail, another possible bail-out point, although on a weekend it has a quota and requires a different permit.

 Leave the PCT and head up toward the summit of Tahquitz Peak.
 Here there are spectacular views of the titanic granite buttresses that form the north side of the ridge connecting Tahquitz Rock to Lily Rock.
 The trail traverses rather than following the ridge line, which is class 3.
 This section of trail may be unsafe in early season due to snow and exposed, steep slopes.

 At the summit of Tahquitz Peak is a little 30 foot side trail leading to the peak itself, including a fire lookout, which is not easily visible until your nose is rubbing the paint.
 Head down the South Ridge trail to its trailhead on Tahquitz View Drive.